 Versioning

 Aurora releases a new API version when we make backward-incompatible changes to the Aurora API.
 Your Aurora API version controls the API behavior you see and is set the first time you make an API request.
-When we change the API in a backward-incompatible way (something that you can expect to happen at least once a year), we release a new dated version and support it for a minimum of 12 months.
+When we change the API in a backward-incompatible way (something that you can expect to happen every 1-2 years), we release a new dated version and support it for a minimum of 12 months.
 To avoid disrupting your integration and breaking your code, we don’t change your version automatically.
 It is your responsibility to upgrade when you are ready.

 Upgrading your API version